 Application can be submitted online, but the registration process requires a personal visit at the Finnish Immigration Service (Migri) service point.
-It is advisable to book an appointment for registration in good time beforehand, already in the summer, as waiting times can be very long and upon students arrival in September there may not be time slots available any more.
+It is advisable to book an appointment for registration in good time beforehand (already in the summer), as waiting times can be long and in September there may not be time slots available any more.

 You don't need a residence permit but upon arrival in Finland, must register in the Finnish Population Information system at the Digital and Population Data Services Agency of your place of residence.
 Please note that you must personally visit the agency office.
 In connection with the registration, you will receive a Finnish personal identity code.